-2 children die in Jersey City house fire
+2 children die in Jersey City apartment fire

 JERSEY CITY, N.J.
-(AP) - Authorities on Thursday were trying to determine what sparked a house fire that left two children dead.
+(AP) - Authorities on Thursday were trying to determine what sparked an apartment fire that left a young brother and sister dead.

 The blaze broke out in the home on Martin Luther King Drive around 11:30 p.m.
 Thursday.

-Police were told by a woman that her children were still inside, WABC-TV reported.
+Firefighters encountered heavy fire and smoke conditions, the Hudson County Prosecutor’s Office said.
+After gaining entry, they found the children.

-“We got banging on the door, people were screaming telling us, ‘Help!
-Get out!’” one resident told the station.
+An 11-year-old girl was pronounced dead at the scene and her 8-month-old brother was taken to the Jersey City Medical Center, where he died a short time later.
+Authorities were awaiting autopsy results to determine the cause and manner of their deaths.

-The victims were an 11-year-old and an 8-month-old, the Hudson County Prosecutor’s Office said.
+Their mother and a 6-year-old boy got out of the unit before firefighters arrived, the prosecutor’s office said.

 The Hudson County Regional Arson Task Force was investigating what caused the fire.